-Born ~2014, F, Abyssinian Mix DSH
+Born ~2015, F, Abyssinian Mix

-A FIV+ cat needs exactly what any cat needs- to be kept safe inside, fed high quality food, to be given tons of love and to receive good vet care.
-All this is done to keep them happy and their immune system strong.
+Mia is a kitty who has FIV, the Feline Immunological Virus, the weakened feline equivalent of HIV.
+She needs exactly the care that any cat needs- to be kept safe inside, to be fed high quality food, to be given tons of love and to receive good vet care.
+All this is done to keep kitties happy and their immune system strong.
 This is a diagnosis you know about.
 Life gives no guarantees you could just as easily adopt a cat with more serious problems like heart disease or a propensity towards kidney troubles.
 It is just that FIV is easy to test and you can know about it.
 Estimates are that 3- 4 % of the cats in the US have FIV and almost none of their owners know about it.
-So if this FIV issue worries you read up on it.
-You will find disagreement on the web.
-My sense is that we are in transition as the old kill-the -cat -immediately idea is falling away as studies show a newer understanding.
-And yes, Mia would probably have been put down at the shelter if Purebreds had not taken her.
-Sutter, a fabulous cat, who is going to a great home next weekend ,was almost put down as a matter of course, by the shelter he was in when the combo test I asked for showed he was FIV+.
-The email said he was positive and “of course you won’t want him and they would put him down for you“.
-Yikes!
-I flew to the phone.
+If this FIV issue worries you read up on it.
+Research is showing FIV+ cats generally live as long as other cats.
+However, you will find disagreement about FIV on the web.
+My sense is that we are in transition as the old kill-the -cat -immediately idea is falling away as studies show a newer more positive understandingn and yes, Mia would have been put down at the shelter if Purebreds had not taken her.
+Some shelters and rescues no longer test for FIV thinking it is still misunderstood and causes adopters to stay away unnecessarily.
+One organization says “FIV has not killed many cats but the humans who have misunderstood it have killed thousands.”
+Not good.

 Her foster mom is Harriet in Santa Cruz.